 The Air Transportation SIG promotes the exchange of ideas, research, and accomplishments in aviation.
 We focus in areas including, but not limited to, the planning and operation of airports and airline companies, air traffic control, financial, economic and policy analysis, human factors, and the future of aviation.

-TSL maintains open discussion forums on Linkedin.
+TSL maintains open discussion forums on Linkedin and presents recent news on Twitter.